sean-smith/BitcoinSentiment/README.md

 Abstract
 --------

 This is a HackMIT 2014 project.
+You can see the full writeup here: http://seanssmith.me/projects.html#bitcoinsentiment

 We're trying to predict bitcoin values based on sentiment on online communities.
 Our initial hypothesis is that based on good or bad news in online forums bitcoin prices rise and fall.
 So by looking at existing data we are trying to find a correlation.